 Great days, too short

-With Madame Celine at Le Merveille, I spent an extraordinary and all too short week, participating in their activities and lessons, talking to the children and also in very creative ways.
+With Madame Celine at Le Merveille, I spent an extraordinary and all too short week participating in their activities and lessons, dialoguing with the boys in creative ways.

-They are children with disabilities, sometimes severe, sometimes less so.
-And in the ways and times that their private world allows, they have desires to express, and projects to realise.
+They are boys with disabilities that are sometimes severe, sometimes less so, and in the ways and times that their world allows, they have desires to express and projects to realize.

 Some strong, stubborn, unconscious.

-Others are weak or too shy or too unlucky.
+Others are too weak, too shy, or too unlucky.

-Or just because the world, still, has not stopped testing them or making fun of them.
+Or just because the world has not stopped fighting or making fun of them.